-It's easy to grow a bountiful crop of potatoes in a home garden if you adhere to proper care requirements.
+It's easy to grow a bountiful crop of potatoes (Solanum tuberosum) in a home garden when you know the basics, like how often to water potato plants.
 A potato plant needs a dependable watering schedule and cool soil temperatures to produce desirable, evenly formed tubers.
 Too much or too little water can impair tuber formation and jeopardize plant health.

-Drip irrigation from a garden hose works best for potatoes.
+Drip irrigation from a garden hose works best to water potato plants.
 Overhead irrigation can injure a young, fragile plant.
 Furthermore, use of a watering can tends to direct too much water to the top of the plant and too little to its roots where it's needed most.
 Warm, wet foliage encourages fungal growth and weakens the plant structure.

 Christie Gross has been writing since 1998.
 Her work writing public policy platforms for elected officials nationwide has been featured in national and local newspapers under various client pen names.
 Gross has a Bachelor of Arts in English and political science, as well as a Master of Public Administration from the University of Delaware.